sagemath/sage/src/doc/en/faq/faq-contribute.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 We are not trying to ignore your branch.
 Most people who work on Sage do so in their free time.
-With hundreds of open tickets of varying degrees of impacts on the whole Sage community, people who work on tickets need to prioritize their time and work on those tickets that interest them.
+With hundreds of open PRs of varying degrees of impacts on the whole Sage community, people who work on PRs need to prioritize their time and work on those PRs that interest them.
 Sometimes you may be the only person who understands your branch.
 In that case, you are encouraged to take extra care to make it as easy as possible for anyone to review.
 Here are some